learn-co-curriculum/ruby-methods-readme/README.md

 The bareword `greeting` will execute the body of the defined method.

-> Note: In subsequent lessons, you might see methods written with a `#` in front of the method name, such as `#greeting`.
-This is a Ruby convention for writing methods, and the actual method name (when you write it in your code) should be `greeting` and not `#greeting`.
+> Note: Programmers love conventions, or agreed upon rules that help them talk to each other about code.
+A common convention for Ruby methods is to preface them with a #, and in subsequent lessons, you might see methods written with a `#` in front of the method name.
+This is so that other rubyists can instantly recognize it as a method, as opposed to a variable or a bareword or a class.
+For example, if a method is named 'greeting', rubyists will often refer to it as '#greeting'.
+But remmeber that when you write it in your code, it should be `greeting` and not `#greeting`.